Ibrahim ibn al-Mahdi: Biography

 Ibrahim was born in 779.
 He was the son of Abbasid caliph al-Mahdi, and was born during the Caliphate of his father.
 His mother was Shaklah, whose father was Khwanadan, steward of Masmughan.
 She had a brother named Humayd.
 She was acquired by Al-Mahdi when she was a child.
 He presented her to his concubine Muhayyat, who, discovering a musical talent in the child, sent her to the famous school of Taif in the Hijaz for a thorough musical education.
 Years later Al-Mahdi, then caliph, took her as his concubine.

 One of his wives was Umm Muhammad.
 She was the daughter of Salih al-Miskin and Umm Abdullah bint Isa ibn Ali.
-After Inrahi divorced her, she married Harun al-Rashid.
+After Ibrahim divorced her, she married Harun al-Rashid.

 During the Fourth Fitna, Ibrahim was proclaimed caliph on 20 July 817 by the people of Baghdad, who gave him the regnal name of al-Mubarak (المبارك) and declared his reigning nephew al-Ma'mun deposed.
 Ibrahim received the allegiance of the Hashemites.
 He had to resign in 819, and spent the rest of his life as a poet and a musician.
 He is remembered as "one of the most gifted musicians of his day, with a phenomenal vocal range", and a promoter of the then innovative 'Persian style' of song, 'which was characterized inter alia by redundant improvisation'.

 Ibrahim died in 839 during the Caliphate of his younger nephew al-Mu'tasim.

+Culinary interests

+Ibn al-Mahdi has been described by historians as a "gourmet prince".
+He authored what is possibly the first Arabic language cookbook, kitab al-tabikh.
+The book is referenced in Ibn Sayyar al-Warraq's kitab al-tabikh, with many recipes credited to him.
+Ibn al-Mahdi also composed poetry about various dishes.
+Nearly 10th of Ibn Sayyar's non-medicinal recipes were contributed by ibn al-Mahdi.